Tips For A Pest-Free Tailgate

-Football season will be here before you know it and for fans in our area, that means weekends filled with cheering on their favorite team and tailgating with family and friends.
-While most tailgaters are always on the lookout for opposing fans wanting to crash the party, other pests aren’t usually top of mind.
-Delicious grilled food, scrumptious snacks and tasty desserts combined with the warm weather that lingers into fall attracts very real pests like wasps, mosquitoes, flies and ants.
+Football season is just around the corner, which means weekend activities include tailgating with family and friends.
+While many are on the lookout for opposing fans wanting to crash the party, other pests aren’t usually top of mind.
+Delicious grilled food, scrumptious snacks and tasty desserts, combined with the warm weather that is still lingering, attracts pests like wasps, mosquitoes, flies and ants.

-- Wasps and yellow jackets remain very active pests this time of year.
+- Wasps and yellow jackets continue to be active pests this time of year.
 Both are attracted to sweets, so to keep these stinging insects away, serve any sugary drinks in covered pitchers and keep desserts in sealed, air-tight containers.

-- Mosquito season continues through October and along with itchy bites, they can transmit diseases like West Nile Virus and Chikungunya Fever, so it’s important to protect against these insects.
+- Mosquito season continues through October, so it’s important to be prepared to protect against these insects.
 To prevent mosquitoes from biting, be sure to apply insect repellent containing DEET to exposed skin before heading outdoors.

 - House flies feed mostly on liquids and will travel up to 20 miles to get food.
 To prevent these unwanted guests from crashing your tailgate, be sure to keep food covered and pack well-sealed garbage cans along with your tent and grill.
 Be sure to dispose of trash regularly throughout the day.